 The Zoning Administrator shall enforce the provisions and penalties under this section.
-In carrying out this enforcement, the Zoning Administrator shall follow the enforcement requirements of the zoning ordinance found in Article II.
+In carrying out this enforcement, the Zoning Administrator shall follow the enforcement requirements of the Zoning Ordinance found in Article II.

-The Zoning Administrator shall follow the enforcement procedures of this ordinance to ensure that any sign endangering public safety or violating any provision of this Article comes into conformity or penalties shall be applied (See Sections 215 and 216).
+The Zoning Administrator shall follow the enforcement procedures of this Ordinance to ensure that any sign endangering public safety or violating any provision of this Article comes into conformity or Penalties shall be applied, (see §§ 215 and 216).

-Pursuant to 24 V.S.A. § 4451(a) no such action will be taken until seven (7) days after the violator has received written notice of violation by certified mail stating the nature of the violation and the opportunity to correct the violation without penalty.
+Pursuant to 24 VSA § 4451(a) no such action will be taken until seven (7) days after the violator has received written notice of violation by certified mail stating the nature of the violation and the opportunity to correct the violation without penalty.
 No seven (7) day advance notice is required for repeat offenses or violations or for signs that endanger public safety.

-Refer to Article II, Administration, Sections 215 and 216 for additional information on enforcement and penalties of the provisions of this Article VIII, Signs.
+Refer to Article II, Administration, §§ 215 and 216 for additional information on enforcement and Penalties of the provisions of this Article VIII, Signs.

-Section 881: Appeals & Waivers
+Section 881: Appeals and Waivers

 Any person may appeal any decision, act, or failure to act by the Zoning Administrator or Development Review Board.
-Refer to Article II, Administrative Procedures, Sections 240, 241, 242, 243, 244, 245, 246 and 247 for appeal provisions.
-Prior to filing an Appeal the applicant may apply for a Waiver as defined in section 850 of this Article.
-(See also Article II, Sections 214, 229 thru 324)
+Refer to Article II, Administrative Procedures, §§ 240, 241, 242, 243, 244, 245, 246 and 247 for appeal provisions.
+Prior to filing an Appeal the applicant may apply for a Waiver as defined in § 850 of this Article, (see also Article II, §§ 214, 229 thru 324).

-Section 890: Signs for which Provision is Not Made
+Section 890: Signs for Which Provision Is Not Made